 Ms. Davis has been with Havergal College for more than 20 years.
 She originally started with our summer camp program and after two summers found her way to the Boarding School, where she has remained since then.
 Working as the Weekend Don, Ms. Davis has managed to build strong relationships with Boarders over the many years she has been with Havergal.
 Ms. Davis continues to guide and develop our Boarding students to this day.
 During the week, Ms. Davis works as a Teacher’s Assistant at Lawrence Heights Middle School.

 Ms. Abel is originally from Ontario, but she has spent the last year working in Australia as a Supply Teacher.
 Before her adventures in Australia, she worked at Upper Canada College’s Summer Residential Camp.
 She holds a Bachelor of Arts, Honours, from Trent University and a Bachelor of Education in English and Geography in Intermediate/Senior from Queen’s University.
-Ms. Abel has also spent time working in southern Ontario as a teacher candidate and worked as a teaching internship for eight months in Ghana during the 2017-18 school year.
+Ms. Abel has spent time working as a teacher candidate in southern Ontario and completed an internship for eight months that included field work in Ghana during the 2017-18 school year.

 Ms. Day will be joining the Boarding School from Australia.
 For the past three years, she has been working as a Boarding House Supervisor and the Acting Deputy Head of Boarding for a maternity leave at Scotch College in Adelaide, South Australia.
 She holds a Bachelor’s degree in Interior Architecture and a Master’s degree in teaching from the University of South Australia.
 The Boarding School looks forward to getting to know her better as she learns more about living in Canada.

 Another new addition to the Boarding School is Ms. Trueland.
-For the past six years, she has worked as Senior Student Support Services Representative and Student Support Specialist in the Centre for Hospitality & Culinary Arts department at George Brown College in Toronto, Ontario.
-She holds a Bachelor of Arts (History and Global Studies) from Huron University College (University of Western Ontario), a Diploma from George Brown College Hospitality, Tourism, and Leisure, and a Master of Arts Tourism Management from Royal Roads University, Victoria, British Columbia.
-Ms. Trueland spent her past two summers working in Upper Canada’s College’s Summer Life Residential program as a Summer Life Supervisor.
-She also has experience working at independent schools having worked as an Admissions Assistant at Ridley College for two years.
-Ms. Trueland will bring a wealth of experience to the Boarding program.
+For the past six years, she worked as the Senior Student Support Services Representative and Student Support Specialist at the Centre for Hospitality & Culinary Arts at George Brown College in Toronto.
+She holds a Bachelor of Arts (History and Global Studies) from Huron University College (University of Western Ontario), a Diploma from George Brown College in Hospitality, Tourism, and Leisure and a Master of Arts Tourism Management from Royal Roads University in British Columbia.
+Ms. Trueland has experience working in CAIS schools, having spent two summers working in Upper Canada College’s Summer Life Residential program as a Summer Life Supervisor and as an Admissions Officer at Ridley College.
+Ms. Trueland will bring a wealth of experience to the Havergal College Boarding program.

 The Boarding School is excited to welcome back Ms. Yake, who had previously worked as a Residential Don from 2007-10.
 Some of her achievements at Havergal include introducing and coordinating the Duke of Edinburgh program and starting a not-for-profit initiative called the Starfish Scholarship Foundation India, of which she is the Founder and President.
 This organization provides scholarships to students living in poverty in India.
 Since her departure from Havergal, Ms. Yake went on to work in a number of government positions.
 She is taking a sabbatical for the year to come back to work for Havergal and to pursue her other interest: writing a children’s book.